signal18/replication-manager/README.md

  * Docker images

- * Docker deployment via opensvc in google cloud
+ * Docker deployment via OpenSVC in Google Cloud

- * Docker deployment via opensvc on promise for Unbuntu and OSX
+ * Docker deployment via OpenSVC on premise for Ubuntu and OSX

 ## Roadmap